IBM/code-engine-java-sdk/README_FIRST.md

 The `script` section runs the command to build and run test.

 The `deploy` section is the last step of the build and triggers the automated release management.
 Builds will be published to the release section of the Github project.

+## Setting the ``User-Agent`` Header In Preparation for SDK Metrics Gathering

+If you plan to gather metrics for your SDK, the `User-Agent` header value must be a string similar to the following:
+   `my-java-sdk/0.0.1 (lang=java; java.vendor=AdoptOpenJDK; java.version=1.8.0_232; os.arch=x86_64; os.name=Linux; os.version=5.1)`

+The key parts are the sdk name (`my-java-sdk`), version (`0.0.1`) and the language name (`lang=java`).
+This is required because the analytics data collector uses the User-Agent header included with each request to gather usage data for IBM Cloud services.

+The default implementation of the `SdkCommon.getSdkHeaders()` method provided in this SDK template repository will need to be modified slightly for your SDK.
+Replace the `my-java-sdk/0.0.1` part with the name and version of your Java SDK.
+The rest of the system information should remain as-is.

+For example, suppose your Java SDK project is called `platform-services-java-sdk` and its version is `2.3.1`.
+The `User-Agent` header value should be:
+   `platform-services-java-sdk/2.3.1 (lang=java; java.vendor=AdoptOpenJDK; java.version=1.8.0_232; os.arch=x86_64; os.name=Linux; os.version=5.1)`

+__Note__: It is very important that the sdk name ends with the string `-sdk`, as the analytics data collector uses this to gather usage data.

+More information about the analytics tool, and other steps you should take to start gathering metrics for your SDK can be found [here](https://github.ibm.com/CloudEngineering/sdk-analytics).